mlcourses/lab-5-blog-post-group5_cs281/post.md

 ## Lab Objectives

-1. Design a Finite State Machine (DFA - Deterministic Finite Automata) using a state transition diagram that checks if a binary string is divisible by 3.
+1. Design a Finite State Machine (DFA - Deterministic Finite Automata) using a state transition diagram that allows us to construct different binary strings which are divisible by 3.

 2. Determine the number of JK Flip Flops needed for the amount of states our FSM has.